Last Updated on 17 January 2026 by Cycloscope

 Moni is almost a fake town, basically, a bunch of guesthouses that seem to have agreed to charge all the same price (10€), not very smart since some are way better than others.

-Some offer breakfast, some don’t ask about this, and be sure to take a look at the room, some are really not worth the money.
+Some offer breakfast; some don’t ask about it.
+Be sure to take a look at the room; some are really not worth the money.

-Just out of Moni, direction Labuan Bajo near the Bob Marley bar, there’s a nice waterfall where it is possible to bathe (not in the rainy season).
+Just out of Moni, in the direction of Labuan Bajo, near the Bob Marley bar, there’s a nice waterfall where it is possible to bathe (not during the rainy season).

 How we got to Moni, the road from Koka Beach